 Interest Limitation Rule: The interest limitation rule provides that exceeding interest expenses are deductible up to the greater of (i) 30% of EBTDA and (ii) EUR 3 million.
+Note that there are exceptions to the rules which may provide for a greater interest deduction based on either group ratio or equity ratio calculations.

-Controlled Foreign Company ("CFC") Rule: This rule does not apply to companies where the annual accounting profits are (i) less than €750,000 (and non-trading income is less than €75,000) or (ii) less than 10% of its operating costs.
+Controlled Foreign Company ("CFC") Rule: A CFC has annual accounting profits of (i) greater than €750 million or (ii) greater than 10% of operating costs.
 The rule attributes to a Gibraltar company the undistributed profits of a CFC (ie Gibraltar entity has at least 50% of either the voting rights, the capital or is entitled to receive 50% of the profits and the actual tax paid is less than 50% of the tax that would have been paid in Gibraltar on the same income) from non-genuine arrangements where the purpose is to gain a tax advantage.